 THEONOMY: Pertains to Christian Civil Code

-All of the above are close cousins, descriptors in part, of a theocratic form of civil governance.
+All of these are close cousins, descriptors in part, of a theocratic form of civil governance.
 It follows that the mention of any of these words and their meaning should and does strike fear in a historically composite society steeped in a First Amendment tradition and understanding of the same: “Congress shall make no law respecting an establishment of religion …”

 II.
 THE MISCONSTRUED PREMISES OF CHRISTIAN NATIONALISM